polizzilab/NISE/README.md

-# Neural Iterative Selection Expansion (NISE) using LASErMPNN and Boltz-1x
+# Neural Iterative Selection Expansion (NISE) using LASErMPNN and Boltz-1x/Boltz-2x

+### Check out the paper [here](https://www.biorxiv.org/content/10.1101/2025.04.22.649862v1)!

 Jointly optimize the sequence and structure of a protein-ligand binding pose with iterative selection-expansion.

 ### Installing NISE Environment

-To run NISE, install the conda environment for LASErMPNN and and one which contains Boltz-1x:
+To run NISE, install the conda environment for LASErMPNN and and a separate conda environment which contains Boltz-1x or Boltz-2x:

 1) Install [LASErMPNN](https://github.com/polizzilab/LASErMPNN) conda environment